rolznz/swr-firestore/README.md

 - Typescript Enabled
 - Firebase 9.X
 - SWR 1.X
-- Minimal and unopinionated
+- Minimal - no side effects, all hooks are optional and expose as much of firestore's functionality as possible.
+It's up to you how to configure firebase and SWR.
-- Tests that run against a real firestore project
+- Tested against real data - tests run against a real firestore project
 - Retrieving a collection will automatically update SWR cache for individual documents

 ## Supported Hooks